1 | 2 | 3 Description (Page 2)

 While in control of Indonesia, upgrading the current infrastructure and modernizing the economy became a high priority for the Dutch

 A national awakening for the natives of Indonesia began in the early 1900s, as the first nationalist mass movement, Sarekat Islam, was formed.
-Within a few months time the movement grew to 93,000 members, and after World War I the Dutch
+Within a few months the movement grew to 93,000 members.
+After World War I, the Dutch

 attempted to repress the Sarekat Islam.

-occupation was brutal, and thousands were subject to various war crimes or taken away as war laborers.
+occupation was brutal, and thousands were subjected to various war crimes or taken away as war laborers.

 conceded in August of 1945, Sukarno, a powerful forerunner of the nationalist movement, declared independence for Indonesia, and was appointed president.